 Q. Can I appeal against a Planning Decision?

-A. If an applicant is aggrieved by a Planning decision or by a condition set in respect of the proposed development,the applicant may require the planning authority to review the case under Section 43A of the Town and Country Planning (Scotland) Act 1997 (as amended) within three months from the date of the decision notice.
+A. If an applicant is not satisfied with a planning decision or a condition set in respect of their proposed development, the planning authority will able to review the case within three months from the date of the decision notice.
 The notice of review should be addressed to the Director of Customer Services, Argyll and Bute Council, Kilmory, Lochgilphead, PA31 8RT.
 The review shall be conducted by 3 Elected Members appointed as the Local Review Body (LRB).